 Galathea National Park

-Covering an area of 110 sq.km.
-The park is home to many unique and rare species like Giant robber crab, Megapode and Nicobar pigeon etc.
+It was declared as a National Park in 1992.
+Galathea National Park is home to many unique and rare wildlife species like Giant robber crab, Megapode and Nicobar pigeon.

-Best time to visit the park is from October to April
+Best time to visit the park is between October to April

 Gangotri National Park